 This way you can easily secure your cloud storage

 Cloud services are popular, and that makes the demand for good security increasingly relevant.
 Unfortunately, a proliferation of providers, varying conditions and linked registrations make cloud services a bog.
 Read what you need to know to better protect your personal data and files while doing a Cloud Website Backup.

 Tip 01: Cloud services

 Before we start with cloud services, it is good to have a clear definition of a cloud service.
-The bottom line is that anything you keep on the Internet can be labelled as ‘cloud storage’.
+The bottom line is that anything you keep on the Internet can be labeled as ‘cloud storage’.
 This goes beyond disk space for files.
-Cloud services are often complete systems in which you store information, files, backups, mail, photo albums and much more.
+Cloud services are often complete systems in which you store information, files, backups, mail, photo albums, and much more.
 We also use and like Google Drive.

 Most services offer a combination of all this.
 Little by little, we are moving everything we previously stored on the hard disk of our PC or laptop to services on the Internet.
 So everything to the cloud, with all the benefits and dangers that entails.
 Tip 01 Cloud services go beyond the storage of files on the Internet.

 The benefits of cloud services and a Cloud Website Backup are countless.
 For example, you can access your files and data from anywhere: at home on the computer and on the road on the laptop and/or mobile device.
 A hard drive crash has little effect on your data: mail, documents, photos, and music are stored in a cloud service and are therefore easy to access on your next computer.